-The Changing Role of Ad Agency Rainmakers
+Social Media and the Changing Role of Ad Agency Rainmakers

 Agency leaders say that the job has become more complex and therefore more difficult to cast.
 As a result, searches for new business talent takes longer.

-“It’s just such a hard position to fill,” said Michael Zuna, New York managing director at Publicis Groupe’s Saatchi & Saatchi, whose new CMO, Benjamin Bittman, started last week.
+“It’s just such a hard position to fill, said Michael Zuna, New York managing director at Publicis Groupe’s Saatchi & Saatchi, whose new CMO, Benjamin Bittman, started last week.
 “The Mad Men-rainmaker days — that doesn’t happen anymore.
 It’s a tough job.”

 Why?
 These are some of the reasons given: